deephealthproject/use-case-pipelines/python/README.md

 the instructions.
 Note that all software packages must be compiled with the same compiler.

-The current version of the python pipeline requires PyECVL 0.3.0.

 An alternative to manually installing the required packages is to use the [DeepHealth Docker images](https://github.com/deephealthproject/docker-libs).

 ## Running the pipeline on GPU